csdiehl/healthcare-costs/README.md

 This is a sample project for The Dataface.
 It loads healthcare care and displays a simple chart.

+## Tools / Dependencies

+- **React-router** for page routing
+- **Styled-components** for ccs-in-js styling
+- **d3-dsv** for parsing csv files

 ## Range chart

-This chart is rendered in simple HTML and CSS.
-There is no need for SVG and D3 for these simple elements, so this allows for easier responsive resizing.
+This chart is rendered in simple HTML and CSS - this allows for easier responsive resizing compared to svg.
 The maximum value is currently set just slightly above the 75th percentile value.
-In future versions, it could be set to something more easily compared across states - for example the 75th or 95th percentile for all states.
+In future versions, it could be set to something more easily compared across states - for example the 95th percentile for all states.

 ## Responsive sizing